RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 ### Tracking requests using tasks

 When you request an asynchronous operation, including CREATE, UPDATE and DELETE operations, the response to the API REST request includes a `taskId`.
-The `taskId` is a unique identifier that allows you to track the progress of the requested operation and get information on its status.
+The `taskId` is a unique identifier that allows you to track the progress of the requested operation and get information on its state.

-You can query the `taskId` to track the status of a specific task:
+You can query the `taskId` to track the state of a specific task:

 ```shell
 {{% embed-code "rv/api/20-get-task-id.sh" %}}